What you need to know about poo...

 3. Avoiding going for a poo can cause problems

 If it’s painful when you try to go for a poo, it might make you avoid going again.

 The problem with this though is that it will cause a build-up of hard poo in your bowel.
 Fresh, watery poo may then leak around the lump of hard poo into your underwear.

 4. What happens if you avoid going for a long time?

-Not having a poo regularly means that your poo gets hard and dry (like rabbit droppings).
-Sometimes fresher poo can leak around this and cause soiling.
-If this goes on over a long time, your bowel may stretch and it may take a while to shrink back to its usual size.
-This can mean your body finds it hard to sense when you do need a poo.
+If the build-up of poo continues over time, your rectum (where your poo sits before you push it out) may stretch, and may take a while to shrink back to its usual size.
+This can mean your body finds it hard to sense when you need to do a poo.

-One way of helping combat constipation is to drink plenty of water and eat a high fibre diet- that means lots of fruit and vegetables.
-If the problem carries on, then visit the GP.
+One way of helping combat constipation is to drink plenty of water, at least 6-8 cups a day.
+You need to eat a high fibre diet to keep your bowels working properly – that means lots of fruit, vegetables and cereals.
+If the problem carries on, visit your GP.

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.